 ePortfolios enable students to electronically collect their work over time, reflect upon their personal and academic growth, and share selected items with others (professors, advisors, potential employers).

-Bringing small groups of students together with faculty/staff regularly.
+These experiences bring small groups of students together with faculty/staff on a regular basis.

-Emphasizes critical inquiry, frequent writing, information literacy, collaborative learning, and skills developing students’ intellectual and practical competencies.
+They emphasize critical inquiry, frequent writing, information literacy, collaborative learning, and skills that develop students’ intellectual and practical competencies.

-Can also involve students with cutting-edge questions and faculty research.
+They can also involve students wrangling with cutting-edge questions and learning about faculty research.

-Internships are another growing common form of experiential learning.
+Internships are a common form of experiential learning.

-The goal is to provide students with direct experience in a work setting typically related to their career interests; giving them the benefit of supervision and coaching from professionals in the field.
+They provide students with direct experience in a work setting related to their career interests along with the benefit of supervision and coaching from professionals in the field.

-The key goals for learning communities are encouraging integration across courses and involving students with big questions that matter beyond the classroom.
+Learning communities encourage integration across courses and encourage students to wrestle with big questions that matter beyond the classroom.

 Students take 2 or more linked courses as a group and work closely together and with professors.